Written by travel writer Andrew Davis.

 The Old Bridge

-This quintessential icon of Mostar was built in the 16th Century and stood for 427 years before being destroyed by war in the 1990’s.
-This building is described by locals on the east side as a symbol of Mostar, and many say that its destruction was commanded in order to destroy the moral of the Bosniaks.
+This quintessential icon of Mostar was built in the 16th Century and stood for 427 years before being destroyed by war in the 1990s.
+Locals describe this building on the east side as a symbol of Mostar, and many say that its destruction was commanded to destroy the morale of the Bosniaks.

-A particular curiosity of the bridge is the divers who throw themselves off the bridge and plunge into the waters below.
-This local tradition is said to have been done since it’s opening in the 16th Century.
-This tradition even continued since the destruction of the war.
+A particular curiosity of the bridge is the divers who throw themselves off it and plunge into the waters below.
+This local tradition is said to have been done since its opening in the 16th Century.
+This tradition has even continued since the destruction of the war.

-Today Mostar’s diving club still dives off the bridge; they will often go around asking for tips before they do so.
-If you are planning on taking photos of them or film the dive be sure to give them some money as they are taking a terrible risk diving into the waters below.
+Today, Mostar’s diving club still dives off the bridge; they often go around asking for tips before doing so.
+If you plan to take photos of them or film the dive, be sure to give them some money, as they are taking a terrible risk diving into the waters below.

 What Not To Miss In Mostar

-It is worth pointing out at this point that a lot of the things to see in Mostar either relate to the recent war or the bridge.
+It is worth pointing out that many things to see in Mostar relate to the recent war or the bridge.
 So, for this reason, I would say that the thing not to miss is a tour of the Herzegovina area.
 We did one of these with our accommodation, and I can honestly say it was completely worth it.
-For the best experience see if you can do a full day tour (09:00-17:00).
+For the best experience, see if you can do a full-day tour (09:00-17:00).
 Our tour entailed the following:

 This hill is directly above Mostar and is dominated by a large cross.
-This hill was controlled by the Croats during the war and was used as a base for snipers to fire upon the East Side of Mostar.
-From here our guide told us many stories about the war and explained how it all started.
+The Croats controlled this hill during the war and used it as a base for snipers to fire upon the East Side of Mostar.
+From here, our guide told us many stories about the war and explained how it all started.

 These beautiful waterfalls cascade into the clear blue waters of the Trebižat River, a major tributary of the Neretva river.
-There is a waterside restaurant, and from here it is possible to swim in the waters.
+There is a waterside restaurant; from here, it is possible to swim in the waters.
 We went in May, and it is worth noting that the waters are not as warm as the air around it.